 Be Part of Leadership Arts

-For over 25 years, CBCA has built a pipeline of leaders in the arts through Leadership Arts.
+For over 28 years, CBCA has built a pipeline of leaders in the arts through Leadership Arts.
 This unique nine-month program prepares people to serve on nonprofit boards of directors and increase their civic engagement in the arts.
-The Leadership Arts curriculum focuses on building the necessary skills to be an effective volunteer leader and exploring relevant topics in Colorado’s arts sector.
+The Leadership Arts curriculum focuses on building the necessary skills to be an effective volunteer leader and explores relevant topics in Colorado’s arts sector.

 Make an Impact